A Quick Guide to 9 Essential Project Documents and Templates

 This plan ensures effective communication among the project team and stakeholders.

-In addition to defining communication channels, such as a weekly report, the plan also assigns responsibility to team members, for example, the project manager.
+To create a project communication plan, specify communication channels, such as a weekly report, and assign responsibility to team members, such as the project manager.

 7. Change Request Management